fractional cto

 Technical leadership for early-stage startups

 I've been the technical co-founder who stayed up until 3am fixing production.
-The CTO who scaled a team from 2 to 20.
+The operator who scaled a team from 2 to 20.
 The consultant who walked into chaos and left behind systems that actually work.
-Currently: running three production Rails apps and a **multi-agent AI system** with 6 specialized agents across Anthropic, OpenAI, and Kimi.
+Currently: running three production Rails apps and a **multi-agent AI system** with 6 specialized agents across Anthropic, Codex, and Kimi.
 Agents handle coding, PR review, deployment, PM/triage, and operations — all orchestrated through a custom work queue system I built.
 Previously: CTO and co-founder at LEA.
 Before that: engineering leadership at a half-dozen NYC startups.
-I don't do decks and roadmaps that sit in a drawer.
-I fix the thing that's actually broken.
+I work with a small number of companies at a time — enough to go deep, not enough to need account managers.

 What makes me different: Most fractional CTOs can talk about AI.
 I build AI systems — production multi-agent architectures, autonomous deployment pipelines, memory systems with vector search (pgvector), and agent orchestration that actually ships code.
 If you want someone who's done the work, not just read the blog posts, that's me.